Skip to content

 Before troubleshooting rConfig-specific issues, confirm the rConfig server can reach the device on the network and the management protocol is accepting connections.

-Step 1: Ping device (if ICMP permitted):
+1. Ping the device (if ICMP is permitted):

 Terminal window